-I saw potential (or as much as anyone can from a couple of mobile phone photos…) and brought it home to breathe new life into it.
+As much as anyone could from a couple of mobile phone photos, I saw potential for a restoration and brought it home to breathe new life into it.

 Sometimes you get lucky and there’s not much wrong with a bike.
-And sometimes there’s some skeletons in the closet, though finding them can also be fun.
+And then sometimes there’s some skeletons in the closet.
+Though finding them can also be fun.

-I’m always itching to give new project bikes a good wash.
-Often so quickly that I don’t get any “before” photos… I’ve got to learn some patience!
+I’m always itching to give new project bikes a good wash, often so quickly that I don’t get any “before” photos to share… I’ve got to learn some patience!

 Now funky shaped frames are great, but who wants to clean their bike with a toothbrush after every muddy ride?